 This post is a little bit of a surprise.
-A few weeks ago I posted an image of our breakfast on Instagram and everyone seemed really excited, so I thought I’d post the recipe.
+A few weeks ago I posted an image of our breakfast on Instagram and everyone seemed really excited, so I thought I’d post the recipe for French Toast and Fig Sauce.
 You see, I’m practicing for the country house weekends, where the Saturday morning breakfast/brunch is over the top and lux.
 You roll out of bed when you feel like it and have a lazy breakfast.
 I do love breakfast, so it will be my pleasure to cook for everyone.
 Mister Brinson will have to take care of the dinners!
 I wonder what he’ll have up his sleeve?

 French toast is a serious treat, and I have very strong opinions about how it should be prepared.
 French toast is a custard and should be balanced with a heavy egg and cream mixture.
 Walkaway from the two eggs and a splash of milk days, this will change you life.
 On the other hand, the fig sauce is not a one trick pony you just use on french toast.
 Oh no, this is my quick, go-to recipe you can use over a pound cake, ice cream or even pavlova.
 It’s the gift that keeps on giving.